Are Ladybugs Good Luck?

 Ladybugs: Symbolism and Culture

-Europeans are not the only culture who honors this tiny spotted beetle.
+Europeans are not the only culture that honors this tiny spotted beetle.

 In various Asian cultures, ladybugs are symbols of good fortune, love, and protection.
 Their bright red color, often associated with happiness, luck, and prosperity, plays a significant role in their cultural symbolism.
 Many cultures share these four areas of symbolism in various ways: